karlgrieshop/Bioinformatics_Onboarding/README.md

 **Part 8 of this tutorial ([HPC](#HPC)), and Day 1 of your Bioinformatics module (February 4, 2025), requires:**
 - A UEA username and email address,
-- A "Hali" account (UEA's High Performance Computing cluster (HPC)), **which I have already set up for all students registered to this module**,

-**To access the Hali from a personal device, requires:**
 - The [multi-factor authenticator (MFA)](https://www.uea.ac.uk/about/university-information/it-information/mfa),
 - The [GlobalProtect VPN](https://my.uea.ac.uk/divisions/it-and-computing-services/service-catalogue/network-and-telephony-services/vpn-services/vpn-for-non-managed-devices),
+- A "Hali" account (UEA's High Performance Computing cluster (HPC)), **which I have already set up for all students registered to this module**.

 **If you are having trouble with your username, email, MFA, or VPN, contact:**
 - [UEA IT Service Desk](https://www.uea.ac.uk/about/university-information/it-services/it-service-desk).

-**UEA-managed devices**
-- Should enable the full tutorial, but relevant notes along the way.

-If you are missing any of the above, proceed through as much of this tutorial as you can, and sort out the rest with UEA IT **prior** to Day 1 (February 4, 2025).
+**If you are missing any of the above,** proceed through as much of this tutorial as you can, and sort out the rest with UEA IT **prior** to Day 1 (February 4, 2025).

 ---